Program overview

 Program Structure

-• Hands-on training in advanced machining techniques.
+• Hands-on training in industry-standard facilities

 Featured Experiences

-• Mentorship from experienced instructors who are practicing professionals in the field.
+• Mentorship from experienced instructors who are practicing professionals in the field

 Career Options